Through Google Circles, I happened to see David Welton’s very interesting reflection on the Tcl programming language (posted in 2010):

 The syntactic and conceptual worm holes that give Tcl much of its power are confusing, distracting, and error-prone if you’re not a devotee.
 As Tcl was a means to an end, not a mission, this was a constant source of vexation for us and our customers.
 But, you don’t get any sympathy about this from the Tcl community, who take it as a badge of honor (they aren’t much different than other language tribes in this respect.)
 The sophisticated support now routinely available in development environments like Eclipse or Visual Studio isn’t available for Tcl – when I first saw automated refactoring and commenting in Visual Studio after years of using a 1990s text editor for Tcl coding, I was depressed.

-None the less, I believe the Incr Tcl test object framework I design and programmed remains the best test automation framework ever released.
-I explained why I think this (and still do) in my 2006 Google Test Automation conference talk: Test Objects: They Just Work.
+None the less, I believe the Incr Tcl test object framework I designed and programmed remains the best test automation framework ever released.
+I first explained why I think this (and still do) in my 2006 Google Test Automation conference talk: Test Objects: They Just Work.
+I presented a more detailed analysis of the deficiencies of the *unit frameworks (JUnit, etc.) versus MTS in my 2012 ISSTA talk MTS: Controllable Test Objects.

 But, as the core technology of a commercial tool, Tcl was the wrong choice.